Library Fact Sheets

 In 2003, all of the Weapons School divisions were re-designated as squadrons and the Intelligence Sensor Weapons Instructor Course was added to provide graduate-level training in intelligence, surveillance and reconnaissance integration.

 In 2006, the MH-53 and F-117 Weapons Instructor Courses deactivated and the merger with the Mobility Weapons School added the C-130, KC-135 and C-17 Weapons Instructor Courses.
 In 2008, the Weapons School added the F-22 and the MQ-1/9 Weapons Instructor Courses.
 In 2009, the school added the ICBM Weapons Instructor Course under the 328th Weapons Squadron.
-In 2012, ICBM was moved under the 315th Weapons Squadron and the Cyber Warfare Weapons Instructor Course was added to compliment the Space course under the 328th Weapons Squadron.
+In 2012, ICBM was moved under the 315th Weapons Squadron and the Cyber Warfare Weapons Instructor Course was added to complement the Space course under the 328th Weapons Squadron.
+Also in 2012, the JT AC Advanced Instructor Course began, which officially became a Weapons Instructor Course in 2015.

 Today's Weapons School encompasses 18 squadrons, teaching 24 Weapons Instructor Courses, two Advanced Enlisted Courses and 30 combat specialties at eight locations.

-The 65-year tradition of excellence associated with the USAF Weapons School continues as today's graduates help transform and inspire our nation's combat power.
+The 66-year tradition of excellence associated with the U.S. Air Force Weapons School continues as today's graduates help transform and inspire our nation's combat power.

 USAF Fact Sheet